harkishanpansuriya/Flutter_Interview_Questions/questions.md

 3. Explain the Flutter widget tree.

 Answer: Flutter builds a widget tree, where every UI element is a widget.
 Widgets are lightweight and immutable; the tree is rebuilt on state changes, and the framework efficiently updates only affected parts via Element and RenderObject trees.

-4. Difference between StatefulWidget and StatelessWidget

-StatelessWidget – Immutable, doesn’t maintain state.

-StatefulWidget – Maintains state in a separate State object, can trigger rebuilds with setState().

 5. What is the difference between Element tree and RenderObject tree?